lambci/docker-lambda/README.md

 the [AWS CLI](https://aws.amazon.com/cli/).

-This project consists of a set of Docker images for each of the supported Lambda runtimes (Node.js 0.10 and 4.3, Python 2.7 and Java 8\*) – as well as build images that include packages like gcc-c++, git, zip and the aws-cli for compiling and deploying.
+This project consists of a set of Docker images for each of the supported Lambda runtimes (Node.js 0.10, 4.3 and 6.10, Python 2.7 and Java 8\*).

+There are also a set of build images that include packages like gcc-c++, git, zip and the aws-cli for compiling and deploying.

 There's also an npm module to make it convenient to invoke from Node.js